In the world of IT support and service desk, even the most commonly used terminology can leave anyone scratching their heads.

 “Service requests are quite often low risk and in many cases can be easily avoided or even automated.”

 For efficient service request management, a business can create a service catalog listing all the services to be rendered to users.
 The users can then make a request for any of these services.
+A well-configured support ticket system can automatically categorize incoming requests as incidents or service requests and apply the appropriate SLA and routing rules to each.
 As a result, a service request ticket is created and assigned to an appropriate IT support agent for fulfilling the request at the earliest.

 What Is the Difference Between Incident VS Service Request?